lieuthanhthuan/lieuthanhthuan/README.md

 - 06/2013 – 08/2014: Software Engineer at Viet Nam Moc Bai Share Holding, HCMC, Vietnam

 # Relevant Work Experience
+## KMS Technology
+- Title: Senior Software Engineer
+- Project: Greenphire
+- Project Description:
+  - The goal of the projects is to develop systems to build reports using SSRS, Qlik, Python… and deliver to the end users with various delivery methods like: email, sftp, dropbox…
+  - Building ETL processes using kafka, debezium, jdbc driver to stream data to the downstream databases
+  - Crawling data from websites and verifying Studies
+  - Building new pipelines and connecting to API to verify Addresses, Principal Investigators
+  - Maintain data pipelines
+- Industry: Health Care, Clinical Trials
+- Project Team Size: 6
+- Role(s): Technical Lead

+### Skill Set Utilized:
+- Python
+- PostgreSQL
+- jQuery
+- SSRS
+- SSIS
+- Kafka
+- Airflow
+- KSQL

+### Responsibilities:
+- Consult and decide the technical design for features
+- Review the implementation of features to ensure their correctness
+- Work with Project manager to define the feature release schedule Assignment Duration: 42 months

 ## 06/2016 – 12/2020     Trobz, HCM City, Vietnam
 - Lead Technical Consultant
 - Project: Scratchpay, MatBao, Canifa, Havang, Scratchpay, Puratos, Manuchar…